We may receive compensation when you click on links to products from our partners.

 Employers are not seeking cookie-cutter resumes pulled from the internet; they want a preview of what to expect if they were to hire you.
 For instance, if you’ve spearheaded in-house marketing strategies in your current role, let potential employers know how they were implemented, assessed, and the Return on Investment (ROI) achieved.
 Detailing such strategies and their impact can give you a competitive edge.

 Your resume should talk about your daily activities, but it should focus on the results and include measurable metrics and achievements to showcase your value for the company.
 When you include data and measurable metrics in

 A simple design that hooks the recruiter

 These days everyone thinks that they need to stand out from the crowd.
 Recruiters see hundreds of resumes that overhaul from video resumes to heavy graphic-detailed resumes and even resumes hidden in boxes of candies.
-They may work in some specific cases, but you aim for a strategy that works all the times.
-The format that pleases the recruiter all times is a black and white template that consists of the following sections, in this exact order:
+They may work in some specific cases, but you aim for a strategy that works all the time.
+The format that pleases the recruiter at all times is a black and white template that consists of the following sections, in this exact order:

 - Summary or objective

 This is the most familiar template recruiters work with, and they find it easier to digest it.
 They scan the resume for 6 seconds to decide if you’re a good candidate, and if it comes in an unfamiliar form, they may not even have a glimpse at it.

 The summary can hook them up.
 You should do it in bullets and not paragraph form, and it should include three or four highlights of your experience relevant to the position.

 The interests section should be relatable, unique, and quirky

 This is a hack you can use to build a personal connection with the recruiter reading